UCL/isenseflu-api-flask/README.md

 DATABASE_URL="postgresql://dbuser:dbpass@dbhost/dbname"
 ```

+#### Optional:

-Create the database tables in PostgreSQL with the following series of commands:
+If testing against an empty database, create the database tables in PostgreSQL with the following series of commands:
 ```commandline
 python manage.py db init
 python manage.py db migrate
 python manage.py db upgrade
 ```
+Skip if an existing instance of PostgreSQL

 ## Testing